-The Clair Bobier and Emerson Woodruff Distinguished Lecture series at the University of Waterloo, School of Optometry, have been established to honour two of the School's exceptional contributors.
-The lectures are awarded each year to invited speakers in conjunction with the School's annual Continuing Education program in June.
+The Bobier and Woodruff lecture award have been established to honour two of the School's exceptional contributors.
+Recipients are invited to speak during the School's annual Continuing Education program in June.

 Clair was born in Moosomin, Saskatchewan, and received his Diploma of Optometry in 1948 from the Ontario College of Optometry in Toronto, the predecessor to the School.
 During his first year of private practice, Clair began sharing his methodical, analytical approach to clinical practice with the students at the College.
 In fact, throughout his life, he retained a common sense, thoughtful approach to his home life and to his chosen profession.
 An approach he would quickly tell you, with a mischievous grin, that he learnt in a prairie town with an obscure name like Peapod, Saskatchewan.

 Clair was one of the first Canadian optometrists to undertake post graduate research in vision science.
 For his MS degree, he studied at Ohio State University under Professor Glenn Fry.
 His exposure to this eminent optometric researcher shaped his view on the importance of the scientific approach to the optometric profession.
 Over the many years of dedicated service, Clair became instrumental in the development of a scientifically-based curriculum and research-oriented faculty in Canada.

 Immediately after receiving the MS degree in 1956, Clair returned to teach at the Ontario College and continued to do so at the new School of Optometry at the University of Waterloo, until his retirement in 1982.
 Clair was extremely influential in bringing optometry to the University of Waterloo.
 His ideals were passed along to university and government officials in many influential briefs which did much to ensure the respect and funding necessary for the future growth of the profession within the University of Waterloo.